 The Holy Bible: King James Version.
 (2009).
 (Electronic Edition of the 1900 Authorized Version., Je 31:2).
 Bellingham, WA: Logos Research Systems, Inc.

-At that time, I thought my survival was dependent on how fast I could get through these hard and painful moments.
-The idea that He called me to this desolate place; that He wanted to fellowship with me in the wilderness, brought a whole new outlook to this journey through the desert.
-Looking back, I can clearly see God had provided grace in the wilderness.
-God was in the very place, the desert, that I was trying to avoid.
+At that time, I thought my survival was dependent on how fast I could get through these painful moments.
+The idea that God called me to this desolate place.
+The thought that He wanted to fellowship with me in the wilderness.
+These ideas brought a whole new outlook to my journey through the desert.
+Looking back, I can clearly see God was in the very place, the desert, that I had been trying to avoid.
+Not only was He there, but He had provided grace and rest for me in this desolate place.

-Are you walking through the wilderness?
+Friend, are you needing rest?
+Do you feel like you’re trying to skirt around the wilderness?
 Do you feel alone as you travel?
-Take heart, dear friend; God is there calling you to come away with Him to that quiet place filled with grace!!
+Take heart, God is there calling you to come away with Him to that place of rest is filled with grace!!

 Discovering Grace In The Wilderness